Who We Are

 Founder and Executive Director

 Liz earned a Bachelor of Music degree from the University of Utah, where she studied violin with Ralph Matson, the concertmaster of the Utah Symphony.
 As a student, Liz won numerous awards, including a full tuition scholarship and a concerto performance with the Unversity's top orchestra.
-After earning a law degree and practicing as an attorney for several years, Liz rediscovered her love of music and working with young people.
+After earning a law degree and practicing as an attorney for several years, Liz began teaching violin lessons again and rediscovered her love of music and working with young people.
 Liz thinks that every kid who wants to learn an instrument should be able to do so and she's excited to help that happen in Phoenixville!
-Liz will be teaching violin and overseeing the music curriculum for the 2018 - 2019 school year.
+Liz designs the music curriculum and teaches the violin classes.

 Joe Klapper is currently a string teacher in the Phoenixville Area School District where he started the string program in 2013.
 In 1997 he received his masters in music performance from the Manhattan School of Music having studied under Homer Mensch.
 He was formerly a member of the Jerusalem Symphony and principal bass with the Waterloo-Cedar Falls Symphony Orchestra.
 Prior to moving Phoenixville, Joe taught for the D.C.
 Public Schools where he won a VH1 "Save the Music" grant to start a string program and a "Little Kids Rock" award to purchase and teach guitars to middle school students.